Skip to content

 This rule order is taken from AppArmor with minor changes as we tend to:

-• Divide the file block in multiple subcategories
+• Divide the file block into multiple subcategories

 • Put the block with the longer rules (files, dbus) after the other blocks